-In an increasingly digitized business environment, marketing research shows that consumers are opting to engage with brands that offer a more human experience—one that creates deep human connection.
-Human connection is established through culture and is built through opportunities to participate and engage, such as social media platforms, online communities, and positive interactions.
+Building a brand community helps to develop a deeper connection.
+Marketing research proves that consumers are opting to engage with brands that offer a more human experience.
+Specifically, one that creates a deep human connection.
+Human connection is established through culture and opportunities that invite engagement.
+For example, social media platforms, online communities, and positive interactions.

 Purpose and engagement are integral steps in building a strong brand community.
-Let’s highlight the facets of building a brand community and talk about some successful brands with strong brand communities.
+Let’s highlight the elements of building a brand community and discuss some successful brands with strong brand communities.

 Foundation of Building a Brand Community

-Interactions between businesses and their customers are no longer just transactional—more people are buying with their values, their aesthetics, and their aspirations.
+Interactions between businesses and their customers are no longer just transactional.
+More people are buying with their values, aesthetics, and aspirations.

 Define Your Brand’s Purpose